-The story of Alimta® highlights how university research can yield benefits to human health and society while enhancing revenue at a major pharmaceutical company.
+The story of Alimta® highlights how university research can yield benefits to human health and society through industrial collaboration.

 Alimta® is a drug approved for the treatment of certain types of lung cancer.
 The drug is based on ground-breaking research by the late Edward C. Taylor, a Princeton professor emeritus who passed away in 2017, in collaboration with Eli Lilly & Co.
 Taylor was the A. Barton Hepburn Professor of Organic Chemistry, Emeritus.